TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 good starting point to see how distributions are handled in practice.
 It also comes with an *impexp* preset to easily export database data with correct settings and dependencies.

-Some additional backgrounds can be retrieved from the `blueprint for this feature <https://wiki.typo3.org/Blueprints/DistributionManagement>`_.